Heavy Vehicle Road Reform

 The framework is intended to be used for one-off, smaller-scale, high productivity vehicle access enhancements, including first/last mile, farm gate access and pinch points (e.g. bridges).
 The framework ensures that heavy vehicle operators consider the benefits that they expect to receive from smaller-scale road enhancements in light of the costs to road owners of such enhancements.

 - Austroads Report—Improving Freight Vehicle Access through Direct Private Investment in Public Road Infrastructure: A Framework for Guiding Private Sector Participation PDF: 2235 KB

 - Attachment—Checklist to guide negotiations on paying for heavy vehicle access improvements PDF: 146 KB

 Through the officials group supporting the Transport and Infrastructure Council, governments will continue to refine and improve the asset registers and expenditure plans.
-In early 2016, industry workshops will be held to get feedback on the first editions of the asset registers and expenditure plans to inform the development of subsequent editions.
+This will be achieved through improved data accessibility, increased breadth of data, and data harmonisation across the states and territories.

 In November 2016, in response to the Australian Infrastructure Plan, the Australian Government announced the next steps for heavy vehicle road reform:

 - The Australian Government would release a discussion paper on options for independent price regulation of heavy vehicle charges.